Subspace accelerated measure transport methods for fast and scalable sequential experimental design, with application to

-The dimension $\LISdim_k$ for sufficiently accurate approximation of the ratio density $q^k_{\data,\params}$ is chosen based on the upper bound on the expected value of the KL divergence~\eqref{eq:EIG_bound}.
-Given a tolerance $\epsilon_I$, we choose $\LISdim_k$ to be the smallest integer $\LISdim$ such that
+We obtain the data-free LIS basis $\LISDF_k$ from the leading eigenvectors of the average Fisher information matrix $\overline{\Hmat}_\mathrm{I}(\design_k^*,{\cT^{k{-}1}})$ computed in~\cref{Alg:DLIS_combined}.
+Using the bound on the expected KL divergence~\eqref{eq:EIG_bound}, we can choose the LIS dimension $\LISdim_k$ as the smallest integer $\LISdim$ such that